Storm leaves 3 dead in Pennsylvania and about 500K customers without power

 A Duquesne Light spokesperson called the storm’s damage “unprecedented” for knocking out electricity for some 250,000 of its customers and producing reports of 22,000 hazards, including felled trees, downed wires and broken poles.
 The utility was bringing in outside help to restore electricity, and outages could last a week, the spokesperson said.

 A Pennsylvania man was electrocuted on Tuesday evening while trying to extinguish a mulch fire near a utility pole as severe weather hit the State College area, damaging many trees and utility lines, police said.
-The 22-year-old man encountered an active electric current while trying to extinguish the fire and died at the scene, police said in a news release.
+The 22-year-old man encountered an active electric current and died at the scene, police said in a news release.
 State College police said they believe the man's death to be storm-related.

 In Pittsburgh, first responders were called to the South Side Slopes area Tuesday evening for reports of a person electrocuted by live wires, and that person also died on the scene, according to a Pittsburgh Public Safety Department social media post.
 The department urged residents to use extreme caution when moving through the city, citing multiple hazards such as downed trees and possible live wires.

-Allegheny County officials confirmed two storm-related deaths, including the one reported by Pittsburgh officials and a 67-year-old man killed by a fallen tree at a home in Ross Township, just outside Pittsburgh.
+Allegheny County officials confirmed that a 67-year-old man was killed by a fallen tree at a home in Ross Township, just outside Pittsburgh.

-The city’s 911 system experienced some outages due to the extreme weather, but was later restored, the department said.

 The National Weather Service’s Pittsburgh office said destructive wind damage was seen across its region Tuesday.
-Straight-line winds gusted over 80 mph to 90 mph (129 kph to 145 kph), which is stronger than many EF0 and EF1 tornadoes typically seen in the region, but over a wider area, the weather service office said in a social media post.
+Straight-line winds gusted over 80 mph to 90 mph (129 kph to 145 kph), which is stronger than many EF0 and EF1 tornadoes typically seen in the region, the weather service office said in a social media post.

 A line of thunderstorms that swept across Pennsylvania on Tuesday night formed what’s called a “bow echo,” or a bow-shaped line of incredibly strong winds that are strongest at the apex of the curve, according to weather service meteorologist John Bowen in State College.
 Damage was most severe where the apex passed, he said.